Maryswy/AirBnB_clone/README.md

 The console or command interpreter allows you to to create, update, destroy, store and persist objects to a JSON file.

-HOW TO START AND USE THE COMMAND INTERPRETE
+HOW TO START AND USE THE COMMAND INTERPRETER

 Move in to the directory
 $ cd AirBnB_clone